vjvibhanshu/Hotelweb/README.md

 Run Index.html

-feel free to reuse and add raise PR if req.
+Feel free to reuse and raise PR if req.